rasfmar/Small/README.md

 0x02 | set background terminal color to CL,DH,DL (rgb)
 0x03 | print to std::out a byte at location DX as a character

 Somewhere on my computer there exists a version of Small with add, sub, mul, and div opcodes.
 I never completed it as I was concurrently in the process of creating my own terminal emulator using OpenGL.
-I had plans to implement a std::stack to emulate the push/pop opcodes.

 # How do I use it?
 The file "main.cpp" shows how to use Small in C++ with comments.